ladtopi/tiralabra-tuna/docs/implementation.md

 but rather to get a feel for the DSP domain by working with one of its hallmark algorithms, the FFT.

+Besides the pitch detection itself, there are other areas where the end product, i.e. the tuner application, could be improved.
+For example, the application could allow configuring the sample rate and window duration, which would give control over the detectable pitch range.
+Also, the noise gate could be improved to be more adaptive to the input signal.
+Because different hardware may report the amplitudes differently, the application could have a calibration option, where the appliocation could monitor the input for some duration and determine a suitable noise threshold automatically.
+Now the threshold is a more or less arbitrary value that can be configured by trial and error.

 ## Usage of AI

 While pondering the project setup, I used Google Gemini (and to a lesser